aleksnavratil/polish-for-normal-people/polish_textbook.md

     * The basic word for `apple` is `jabłko`, and it gets declined into forms like `jabłku` and `jabłka`, which are pretty recognizeable.

     * On the other hand, the basic word for `dog` is `pies`, but it sometimes gets transformed into `psem` or `psie`, which are kinda recognizeable if you know what to look for, but not obvious to many new students.
+It has nothing to do with the word `piesi`, which means `pedestrians`.

 * Adjectives, nouns, pronouns, numbers, and some other words have the 7 declension forms, though adverbs, some possessives, and some other words don't.

 * Polish has >2 genders, but some genders only exist in a small number of declensions.
 So in general, each declension has N genders, where N is an integer which depend on declension.
 For example, declension A might have 3 genders, while declension B might have only 2 genders, such that you cannot remember "The Polish word for `horse` is always a masculine noun," because in some declension forms it is simply masculine, while in others it might be a neutral noun or some other harder-to-concisely-explain gender.
 There is a further wrinkle in that some of the genders depend approximately on whether the noun represents a living aka animate thing, or a non-living aka inanimate thing, and the usual suite of exceptions and special cases etc.

 * Unlike English, there are multiple pluralities.
-In Polish, the word for "car" changes depending on *how many cars there are*.
+In Polish, the word for `car` changes depending on *how many cars there are*.
 This often (justly) strikes students as utter madness.
 Here's an example:

 ```
 English: